Weather Rockets - Defining A Special Kind Of Sounding Rocket

 By using the Super Loki variant as an example, one will be able to get a clear picture of how most weather rockets function.
 The following steps describe how a weather rocket operates and the path it follows, from launch until touchdown.

-After ignition, the rocket launches and accelerates rapidly to approximately Mach 5 (five times the speed of sound.)
+2. After ignition, the rocket launches and accelerates rapidly to approximately Mach 5 (five times the speed of sound).

-At a height of 9 144 meters or 30 000 feet, the rocket motor and payload separates.
+3. At a height of 9 144 meters or 30 000 feet, the rocket motor and payload separate.
 The payload continues its ascent while the rocket motor falls back to the surface.

-The payload section ascents to its apogee at a height of 76 200 meters or 250 000 feet.
-(Sounding rockets' apogee varies, depending on payload and rocket output.)
+4. The payload section ascends to its apogee at a height of 76 200 meters or 250 000 feet.
+(Sounding rockets’ apogee varies, depending on payload and rocket output.)

-It takes a weather rocket approximately 2 minutes to reach its maximum height or apogee but can take more than 1.5 hours to return to the surface (with the assistance of a parachute.)
+7. It takes a weather rocket approximately 2 minutes to reach its maximum height or apogee, but it can take more than 1.5 hours to return to the surface (with the assistance of a parachute).

-Upon touchdown, the radiosonde array is retrieved for reuse at a later stage.
-The total amount of time spend.
+8. Upon touchdown, the radiosonde array is retrieved for reuse at a later stage.

-Although these steps are generally based on the performance and characteristics of the Loki Dart rocket, it is typical of the way in which the majority of weather operates.
+Although these steps are generally based on the performance and characteristics of the Loki Dart rocket, they are typical of the way in which the majority of weather rockets operate.

 Key Weather Rocket Facts